Women in Tunisia: Fashion

 Prior to the 2011 revolution, Tunisia restricted women's right to wear the hijab.
 Even though the population of Tunisia is 99% Muslim, and women in the Muslim world commonly wear hijabs, the governments of both Ben Ali and Habib Bourguiba pursued the eradication of public Islamic traditions, including hijab.
 In 1981 Habib Bourguiba ratified law no. 108 effectively banning Tunisian women from wearing hijab in state offices.
 In 1985, he went further and ratified law 108 extending this ban to educational establishments.

 During Ben Ali's regime, the government began cracking down on females wearing the hijab.
 In 2008, Amnesty International reported that women were forced to remove their hijab before being allowed into schools, universities, workplaces and some were even forced to remove it on the street.
 The report goes further stating that scarfed women were denied entry to the Tunis International Book Fair and at times were taken to police stations and made to sign a written commitment to stop wearing the hijab.
 "Some of those who refused were assaulted by police officers".

-While recent changes under the new government of the Ennahda Movement have lifted restrictions on wearing the hijab, a broader shift in social values toward Muslim conservatism has caused women to feel more restricted in many ways.
+While recent changes under the new government of the Ennahda Movement have lifted restrictions on wearing the hijab, a broader shift in social values toward Islamism has caused women to feel more restricted in many ways.
 A number of women complain that they can no longer wear skirts because of harassment by men.
 Additionally, they state that hijabs have become a social requirement instead of an option.